diabeatz96/KostandyCode/src/pages/announcements/announcement_1.md

 This course is project-based: **6 projects = 90% of your grade**.
 No tests, no midterms, no finals.
 Projects 4-6 can be done in teams.
 All projects are posted at the start; finish early and use class time for other work.

-**Weekly Flow:**
-- 30–45 min lecture
-- 30–45 min assignment
-- 30–45 min project work & help

 **Class meets:** Mon & Wed, 10 AM – 12 PM

-Be kind, help each other, and make something you’re proud of!

 **Discord:** [Join here](https://discord.gg/G9DubdtD)
 **Website:** [kostandycode.netlify.app](https://kostandycode.netlify.app/)